Cameron216/CoffeeScript_Calculator/README.md

 ### ToDo:

-* Add some background images (maybe some stickmen learning?)

 * Finish coffeescript code off
     * functionality for NaN
-    * functionality for operators other than = to do the operations
+    * functionality for "."
-    * functionality for pervious display to show correctly the previous inputs
+    * functionality for current sum to show underneath calculator
-    * show current sum somewhere all the time?
+    * sort copyright so it isnt sticky to the bottom
     * mobile optimize?